 A fitting place to end is Brouwer's insistence that intuitionistic mathematics concerns ``inner architecture,'' and that foundational inquiry can have ``revealing and liberating consequences, also in non-mathematical domains of thought'' \citep[p.~1249]{brouwer1949consciousness}.
 Adapted to our context, this claim acquires an unexpected contemporary resonance.
-Model architectures now shape and mediate democratic life alongside human agents, forming a new constellation of minds and machines.
+Model architectures now shape and mediate democratic life alongside human agents, forming a new constellation of \textit{minds} and \textit{machines}.
+Yet if such architectures amount merely to a ``meaningless building of words,'' they risk assuming the role Brouwer feared in formalism: blind ``regulators of social struggle'' that impose ``norms of mechanization'' on human beings \citep[Brouwer, as cited in][p.~ix]{vandalen2026intuitionistic}.

 Responding to the current crisis of epistemic agency calls for co-evolution with these systems.
-Such co-evolution involves not only building architectures disciplined by certificate-based norms of assertion, but also educating citizens and institutions to understand, contest, and revise what such systems claim to know.
-In Stanley Cavell's terms, happiness is not won only by opposing those in power, but also by ``educating them, or their successors'' \citep[p.~4]{cavell1981pursuits}.
-Applied to our present condition, that education is procedural and epistemic: it means building and organizing our ``Algorithmic City'' responsibly by making automated speech answerable to shared records and checkable witnesses -- transforming what we demand of such speech in the first place, away from frictionless verdicts and toward contestable entitlement.
-As a result, this becomes a project of mutual ``education for grown-ups,'' extended to our shared technological life: Just as I write these lines and turn to AI to proofread them -- so that I may, in turn, proofread what it offers back -- so too must our democratic practices learn to hold our machines to account, and in doing so continue our own education as epistemic agents.
+Such co-evolution requires building architectures disciplined by certificate-based norms of assertion and educating citizens and institutions to understand, contest, and revise what such systems claim to know.
+The Brouwerian constraint translates epistemic restraint into an operational architecture, shifting what we demand of automated speech away from frictionless verdicts and toward contestable entitlement.
+In Stanley Cavell's terms, happiness is won not only by opposing those in power but also by ``educating them, or their successors'' \citep[p.~4]{cavell1981pursuits}.
+Applied to our present condition, that education is procedural and epistemic.
+It means building and organizing our ``Algorithmic City'' responsibly by making automated speech answerable to shared records and checkable witnesses.
+This becomes a project of mutual education of grownups, extended to our shared technological life.
+Through democratic practices, we must learn to hold our machines to account and, in doing so, continue our own education as epistemic agents.